hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 - **Stagnant** - Any HIP in `Draft` or `Review`, if inactive for a period of 6 months or greater, is moved to Stagnant.
 A HIP may be resurrected from this state by Authors or HIP Editors by moving it back to Draft.
 - **Rejected** - Throughout the discussion of a HIP, various ideas will be proposed that are not accepted.
 Those rejected ideas should be recorded along with the reasoning as to why they were rejected.
 - **Last Call** - This is the final review window for a HIP before moving to further approval stages.
 A HIP editor will assign the `Last Call` status and set a review end date (`last-call-date-time`), typically 14 days later.
-- **Council Review** - [Historical] Legacy status for HIP under review by the Hedera Council.
-This status applied to HIPs submitted before the Hiero transition.
 - **TSC Review** - The HIP is under review by the Hiero Technical Steering Committee.
 This is required for HIPs that affect Core, Service, or Mirror components.
 - **TSC Approved** - The HIP has been approved by the Hiero Technical Steering Committee and is ready for implementation or Hedera review.
-- **Hedera Review** - The HIP is under review by the Hedera Governing Council for deployment on the Hedera network.
-This is required for HIPs that affect Core, Service, or Mirror components.
-- **Hedera Accepted** - The HIP has been accepted by the Hedera Governing Council for deployment on the Hedera network.
 - **Accepted** - [Historical] Legacy status for HIPs that were accepted before the Hiero transition.
 For new HIPs, either TSC Approved or Hedera Accepted should be used.
 - **Final** - This HIP represents the final standard implemented in code.
 A Final HIP exists in a state of finality and should only be updated to correct errata.
 - **Active** - Some Informational or Process HIPs may also have a status of `Active` if they are never meant to be completed.
 An `Active` HIP may be `Withdrawn` or `Replaced` by another HIP.
 If the idea is pursued at a later date—it is considered a new proposal.
 - **Replaced** - Replaced HIPs are overwritten by a newer standard or implementation.

+Legacy statuses (deprecated):
+- **Council Review** - [Historical] Legacy status for HIP under review by the Hedera Council.
+This status applied to HIPs submitted before the Hiero transition.

 ### Workflow Changes